Back to top

 1.2.
 Wizards and WizardPages

-The Wizard class from the org.eclipse.jface.wizard package provides the functionality to build own wizards.
-This class controls the navigation between the different pages and provides the base user interface, i.e. a progress bar and an area for error and information messages.
+The Wizard class from the org.eclipse.jface.wizard package provides the functionality to build custom wizards.
+This class controls the navigation between the different pages and provides the base user interface, for example, an area for error and information messages.

-A Wizard contains one or several pages of the type WizardPage.
-Such a page is added to a Wizard via the addPage() method.
+A wizard contains one or several pages of the type WizardPage.
+Such a page is added to a Wizard object via the addPage() method.

 1.3.
 Starting the Wizard

-To open a Wizard you use the WizardDialog class from the org.eclipse.jface.wizard package.
+To open a wizard, use the WizardDialog class from the org.eclipse.jface.wizard package.

 WizardDialog dialog = new WizardDialog(shell, new YourWizardClass());